Soil Testing & Amendments

 Texture & organic matter

-Salts / irrigation influence
+Salts & irrigation influence

-Nutrients & micros
+Nutrients & micronutrients

 Hydrophobic “dry spot” risk